-admini The concentration of the Barbara and condition policies.
-Execution councing also an direction in the Execution Teacher procure knowled issues.
-Regard complion The Regard complion The Regard complion the Helphan and Value includes financial and non-financial elements such as time, 10 The concentration of the Barbara Condition of the Barbara Condition of the Barbara Compliants and the Barbara Compliants and the Barbara Compliants and the Barbara Contract Contrac · been of conditity policies.
-Execute councity also as direction in the Execute Teacher procure knowled issues.
-Regard complity The Regard complity.
-The Regard complity of the Heren and nistration, sourcing and benchmarking.
-11 The Re • • • • • • • • • • • • • • • • • • council's Scheme of Delegation to Officers sets out the powers which have delegated by the council to senior officers.
-Subject to certain general tions set out in this Scheme, such as the requirement to follow council ses, the day-to-day running of council services is delegated to the Chief Live and Depute Chief Executives, and also to Head Teachers under the cil's Scheme of Devolution of School Management.
-These senior officers are authorised to delegate any of their authority to other officers under their ion and who are appropriately qualified and experienced.
-This means that, a context of the making of contracts on behalf of the council, the Chief Live, Depute Chief Executives, Heads of Service, as well as Headners, must ensure that those officers whom they authorise to perform trement functions and tasks on their behalf have sufficient training, ledge and experience to determine compliant and relevant procurement is and are aware of the extent and limitation of their delegated authority.
-The responsible of the council is currently liance with all applicable regulation's rests with the "Responsible Officer".
-Responsible Officer for all types of procurement by the council is currently lead of Corporate Services.
-12 All off contract Procur with the of the E Responsible Officer will: - 12 All off contract Procur with the of the E ensure compliance with these Standing Orders; 12 All off contract Procur with the of the E determine disputes amongst officers engaged in the procurement and contracting process and procedures in accordance with clause A.15, 12 All off contract Procur with the of the E below; contract Procur with the I ensure that the award of any regulated contract applying to services is advertised within the relevant legislative timescales and contract award notices published; include the details of regulated contract awards in the annual statistical contract Procur with the first of the first procure returns and Annual Procurement Report to the Scottish Government; add details of the contract awards into the council's corporate contract contract Procur with the I register; and comply with provisions of Standing Orders in relation to delegation and contract Procur with the I training of officers, procurement strategies, use of standard terms of contract, use of the Corporate Contract Register, use of framework agreements and collaborative arrangements, contract monitoring, and reporting to committee and Policy Development and Scrutiny Panel. fficers exercising delegated powers in relation to procurement and acting functions must comply with these Standing Orders, with the relevant irement Procedure as approved by the Head of Corporate Services, and the Employee Code of Conduct.
-They must also be aware of the provisions Bribery Act 2010 and the Councils Anti-Money Laundering Policy in relationing or accepting a financial or other advantage and the potential for personal orporate criminal liability.
-Any failure in or disregard of these requirements may ai amount to gross misconduct or misconduct under the council's Disciplinary and may result in disciplinary action.
-13 The co council's Scheme of Delegation to Officers applies to the signature of acts.
-Simple electronic signatures may be used where appropriate. the cou council's Corporate Procurement Strategy sets out the framework by which buncil will ensure it maximises effective service delivery and the provision of value for money.
+Dest Value includes financial and non-financial elements such as time Best Value includes financial and non-financial elements such as time, administration, sourcing and benchmarking.
+10 The council's Scheme of Delegation to Officers sets out the powers which have been delegated by the council to senior officers.
+Subject to certain general conditions set out in this Scheme, such as the requirement to follow council policies, the day-to-day running of council services is delegated to the Chief Executive and Depute Chief Executives, and also to Head Teachers under the council's Scheme of Devolution of School Management.
+These senior officers are also authorised to delegate any of their authority to other officers under their direction and who are appropriately qualified and experienced.
+This means that, in the context of the making of contracts on behalf of the council, the Chief Executive, Depute Chief Executives, Heads of Service, as well as Head Teachers, must ensure that those officers whom they authorise to perform procurement functions and tasks on their behalf have sufficient training, knowledge and experience to determine compliant and relevant procurement issues and are aware of the extent and limitation of their delegated authority.
+Regardless of any delegations by them, the final responsibility for ensuring compliance with all applicable regulation's rests with the "Responsible Officer".
+The Responsible Officer for all types of procurement by the council is currently the Head of Corporate Services.
+11 The Responsible Officer will: - ensure compliance with these Standing Orders; determine disputes amongst officers engaged in the procurement and contracting process and procedures in accordance with clause A.15, below; ensure that the award of any regulated contract applying to services is advertised within the relevant legislative timescales and contract award notices published; include the details of regulated contract awards in the annual statistical returns and Annual Procurement Report to the Scottish Government; add details of the contract awards into the council's corporate contract register; and comply with provisions of Standing Orders in relation to delegation and training of officers, procurement strategies, use of standard terms of contract, use of the Corporate Contract Register, use of framework agreements and collaborative arrangements, contract monitoring, and reporting to committee and Policy Development and Scrutiny Panel.
+12 All officers exercising delegated powers in relation to procurement and contracting functions must comply with these Standing Orders, with the relevant Procurement Procedure as approved by the Head of Corporate Services, and with the Employee Code of Conduct.
+They must also be aware of the provisions of the Bribery Act 2010 and the Councils Anti-Money Laundering Policy in relation to giving or accepting a financial or other advantage and the potential for personal and corporate criminal liability.
+Any failure in or disregard of these requirements may amount to gross misconduct or misconduct under the council's Disciplinary Code and may result in disciplinary action.
+13 The council's Scheme of Delegation to Officers applies to the signature of contracts.
+Simple electronic signatures may be used where appropriate.
+The council's Corporate Procurement Strategy sets out the framework by which the council will ensure it maximises effective service delivery and the provision of best value for money.